-(A.D.
-1602–1680) (c.
-A.D.
-296–373) Athanasius was a Bishop of Alexandria and was a leading proponent of orthodox trinitarianism in opposition to Arianism.
-His positi... more Kircher was a German Jesuit scholar, often considered to be the last The term derived from the Latin word meaning “reborn” that refers to the European cultural movement from the 14th to the 17th centuries that sough... more Man, he was a dominant scientific figure during his lifetime, but later became eclipsed by Descartes and other rationalist thinkers.
+Athanasius Kircher (A.D.
+1602–1680) was a German Jesuit scholar, often considered to be the last The term derived from the Latin word meaning “reborn” that refers to the European cultural movement from the 14th to the 17th centuries that sough...
+Man, he was a dominant scientific figure during his lifetime, but later became eclipsed by Rene Descartes (1596–1650) introduced the scientific method based on the premise that all learning is derived from inductive reasoning based on obse... and other rationalist thinkers.

 “Light at the end of the arched tunnel.
 Blood on the stone wall.
 Rust on the cell’s bars.
 The glance of a gladiator sitting in his cell.
 The soldier’s sandals stepping in front of her.
 Amora grasped every detail as her world moved in slow motion, drawing her closer to her fate.
 The stench of death permeated the suffocating darkness, making a mockery of the heightened vitality within her.
 Her chains rattled, gears ground, animals roared, and people cheered.
 She gave them no heed.
 Amora, in an elegant white gown, moved with natural grace in front of a cell of prisoners.
 Her sixteen-year-old chained slave, Maria, followed behind wearing a simple tunic; a second soldier brought up the rear…”

 With that introduction, author Grant Hallstrom draws you into the world of ancient Rome with its intrigue and contrasts, where he explores the timeless struggles between revenge and forgiveness, hope and despair, and loss and redemption.